Visitation Rights in Indiana

 Indiana Parenting Time Guidelines

 The Indiana Supreme Court established the Indiana Parenting Time Guidelines for courts to use when deciding visitation issues.
-The Guidelines provide specific residential schedules for children based on the age of the child and visitation information about parental communication and transportation.
+The guidelines provide specific residential schedules for children based on their age and visitation information about parental communication and transportation.

-Courts should follow the Guidelines, but may offer (in writing) reasons not to follow them if it's in the best interests of the child.
-However, the Guidelines don't apply to the situations involving the following:
+Courts should follow the guidelines, but may offer written reasons not to follow them if it's in the best interests of the child.
+The guidelines don't apply to situations involving the following:

-• Risk of parent leaving the state with the child; or
+• Risk of the parent leaving the state with the child

 Even after reading the relevant statutes, it's often difficult to understand the exact meaning of the law.
 Use the chart below for clear introductory information about visitation rights in Indiana.